cchitsiang/awesome-stars/topics.md

 - [DanTup/TestAdapters](https://github.com/DanTup/TestAdapters) - Test Adapters and Frameworks for Visual Studio
 - [kriasoft/ASP.NET-Solution](https://github.com/kriasoft/ASP.NET-Solution) - ASP.NET solution / project template for a typical web application, pre-configured with Git, Gulp.js (or Grunt), NuGet and StyleCop development tools.
 It is well suited for building a single-page web a
 - [deployd/deployd](https://github.com/deployd/deployd) - a toolkit for building realtime APIs
-- [decipherinc/angular-history](https://github.com/decipherinc/angular-history) - A history service for AngularJS.
-Undo/redo, that sort of thing.
-Has nothing to do with the "back" button, unless you want it to.
 - [TargetProcess/Target-Process-Plugins](https://github.com/TargetProcess/Target-Process-Plugins) - Plugins created by TargetProcess team
 - [TritonDataCenter/node-workflow](https://github.com/TritonDataCenter/node-workflow) - Task orchestration, creation and running using NodeJS
 - [Asana/node-asana](https://github.com/Asana/node-asana) - Official node.js and browser JS client for the Asana API v1